gaganmaheshwari/blog-webjeda/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 <div class="tips">
 <h3>Free Web Hosting on Github!</h3>
 <p>Now that you know you can host a website on Github Pages without paying for any hosting service, you can also host complete websites on Github Pages.
-If you are a freelance web designer then do consider this option for all the client websites which doesn't need constant changes.
+If you are a freelance web designer then do consider this option for all the client websites which doesn't need constant updates.
 I use this for all the portfolio websites I get to design.
 Read to know <a href="/sync-files-folders-github/"><strong>how to host a complete website on Github Pages</strong></a>
 </p>
 </div>